How to Master the Art of Making the Perfect Cup of Coffee

 Easy coffee recipes to make at home

-150 recipes ordered from extract the least to extract the most, where the extraction required is scaled to the Roast Level.
+One hundred and twenty recipes ordered from extract the least (1) to extract the most (120), where the extraction required is scaled to match the Roast Level.

-Measuring the roasted coffee density will provide you with a much better starting recipe for your coffee extraction, compared to using one fixed recipe, every time.
+Measuring the roasted coffee density will provide a much better-starting recipe for your coffee extraction than using one fixed recipe every time.

 Kinu M47C and Flair Pro 2